kulshekhar/ts-jest/website/docs/test-helpers.md

 `ts-jest` provides some test utilities to be used in your test, related to TypeScript.

-## `mocked()`
+## `mocked<T>(item: T, deep = false)`

 The `mocked` test helper provides typings on your mocked modules and even their deep methods, based on the typing of its source.
-It make use of the latest TypeScript features so you even have argument types completion in the IDE (as opposed to `jest.MockInstance`).
+It makes use of the latest TypeScript feature, so you even have argument types completion in the IDE (as opposed to `jest.MockInstance`).

 **Note:** while it needs to be a function so that input type is changed, the helper itself does nothing else than returning the given input value.